 Born in Moscow in 1990, Alex Nikiporenko is a London-based composer.

 Alex received his formal education at Chetham's School of Music, King's College London and the Royal College of Music, where his studies were supported by a Leverhulme Postgraduate Studentship and the Derek Hill Foundation.
 He has participated in Cheltenham Composer Academy 2014 and the Britten–Pears Young Artist Programme 2018.
 Since 2014, Alex has studied privately with Laurence Crane.

 Named BBC/Guardian Young Composer of the Year in 2008, Alex became a Creative in Residence at The Hospital Club in 2009.
 Alex's music has been performed throughout Europe by soloists and ensembles including Zubin Kanga, Anton Lukoszevieze, BLOCK4 recorder quartet, Fidelio Trio, RCM Philharmonic Orchestra and Aurora Orchestra, and has been broadcast on BBC Radio 3 and Resonance FM.
 Modus Triplex, for the Tre Voci cello trio, was nominated for the 2016 BASCA British Composer Award and features on Nonclassical's 'Outside the Lines' EP.

 In 2015, Alex co-founded 840, a concert series dedicated to presenting new experimental music for chamber ensembles.
-Over seventeen concerts 840 has programmed music by fifty nine composers including Martin Arnold, Jürg Frey, Eva-Maria Houben, Matthew Shlomowitz and Jennifer Walshe, and has been generously supported by the Arts Council England, the Richard Thomas Foundation, the Hinrichsen Foundation and the RVW Trust.
+Over eighteen concerts 840 has programmed music by sixty four composers including Martin Arnold, Jürg Frey, Eva-Maria Houben, Matthew Shlomowitz and Jennifer Walshe, and has been generously supported by the Arts Council England, the Richard Thomas Foundation, the Hinrichsen Foundation and the RVW Trust.

 Alex has collaborated with theatre group Arbonauts since 2012, creating site-specific performances at Nunhead Cemetery, Latitude Festival and Hengistbury Head, Dorset.
 He has composed music for fashion brand Aries’ collaboration with Vans and performed with artist Matthew Stone.